yuvaldori/gigaspaces-wiki-jekyll/xap100/replication-gateway-components.markdown

 </os-gateway:sink>
 {% endhighlight %}

-In this example, this is the sink of New-York gateway that is open for incoming replication from London and Hong-Kong and will dispatch this incoming replication to the local space named "myNYSpace".
+In this example, this is the sink of New-York gateway that is open for incoming replication from London and Hong-Kong and will dispatch this incoming replication to the local data grid named "myNYSpace".

 # Gateway Lookup Mechanism

 In the above configuration samples, there is a `gateway-lookup` attribute, this attribute points to the lookup related configuration parameters.

 The gateway components should locate each other in order to communicate with each other.
 This lookup is done both across sites and in some cases locally.
-Additionally the local space needs to locate the gateway delegator it needs to use for delegation, and the gateway sink needs to locate the local space in order to dispatch incoming replication to it.
+Additionally the local data grid needs to locate the gateway delegator it needs to use for delegation, and the gateway sink needs to locate the local data grid in order to dispatch incoming replication to it.

 We will split the lookup described here into two categories: